Thermal Modelling Service

 Energy modelling is when we analyse a building to find out the approximate heating or cooling costs for it or how comfortable the building will be.
 Energy modelling is done for several different reasons:

-• To find out how comfortable you home or place of work is at different times of the day and year
+To find out how comfortable your home or place of work is at different times of the day and year

 What different types of energy modelling are there and what are the differences between them?